uploadcare/uploadcare-widget/README.md

 * `uploadcare.js` — a bundle without built-in jQuery.
 * `uploadcare.api.js` — a bundle without UI of the widget and built-in jQuery [JavaScript API][uc-docs-widget-js-api] only.
-* `uploadcare.ie8.js` — a full bundle with built-in jQuery 1.x for IE 8 support
-  (widget v.
-2.x and below).
 * `uploadcare.lang.en.js` — a bundle without built-in jQuery, `en` locale only.

 Each bundle has its minified version.
 Just add `.min` before `.js`,